- Art Library

 - Department of History

-- Division of World Languages, Literatures & Cultures
+- Division of World Languages, Literatures, and Cultures

 - Museum of Natural History